bcaramiaux/Gestural-Sound-Toolkit/README.md

 ## Acknowledgments

-GST has been devoloped as part of the MetaGestureMusic project, which received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
+GST has been developed as part of the MetaGestureMusic project, which received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
 FP7-283771.

 Original authors: Baptiste Caramiaux, Alessandro Altavilla